criteo/babar/README.md

 Babar is a profiler for java applications developed to **profile large-scale distributed applications such as Spark, Scalding, MapReduce or Hive programs**.

-Babar registers metrics about **memory, cpu, garbage collection usage, as well as method calls** in each individual JVM and then aggregate them over the entire application to produce ready-to-use graphs of the resources-usage and method calls (as flame-graphs) of the program as shown in the screenshots section below.
+Babar registers metrics about **memory, cpu, garbage collection usage, as well as method calls** in each individual JVM and then aggregate them over the entire application to produce ready-to-use graphs of the resource usage and method calls (as flame-graphs) of the program as shown in the screenshots section below.

 Currently babar is designed to **profile YARN applications**, but could be extended in order to profile other types of applications.